kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 Now you can really see the power of the spring field!

-> **CHALLENGE**: Play around with other field behaviors and come up with a couple other effects.s
+> **CHALLENGE**: Play around with other field behaviors and come up with a couple other effects.

 ## Applying Dynamics to a Real App